 - Jeeps were driving with opened windows for ventilation;

-- Even in Indonesia several hours of being on a mountain above the clouds at night can get freezing.
+- Even in Indonesia, several hours of being on a mountain above the clouds at night can get freezing.

 This was the first time, when I got to try out night lapse function on my GoPro.
 I guess there is a lot of space for improvements, as the 3-way didn’t want to stay in place and images were quite blurry during the darker time.
 Well, need more practice or try the new GoPro Hero5.

-When the sun was risen above the horizon, our guide continued the tour with promises to show us the best place for taking photos.
-He even had his “spot”, where we all could get a picture leaning against a tree, facing sun for the perfect light, with magnificent volcanoes in the background.
+When the sun had risen above the horizon, our guide continued the tour with promises to show us the best place for taking photos.
+He even had his “spot”, where we all could get a picture leaning against a tree, facing the sun for the perfect light, with magnificent volcanoes in the background.

 The view from the Semeru volcano was fantastic.
 As there were no rice fields or tree-jungles in the near distance, it seemed like a surface of the moon.

 Despite the early waking and cold morning, this adventure was very impressive and memorable.
-I would like to see more volcanoes in my future trips.
+I would like to see more volcanoes on my future trips.
 People said that hiking around them is challenging and magnificent.